 But what can you do?
 This is a fairly easy process, though it will take a little maintenance every few days.
 The kefir grains will “eat through” their food supply, depending on how much sugar/molasses is dissolved into the water.
-Within one or two days, you’ll want to rinse them and add them to a fresh jar of sugar/molasses water.
+Within one or two days, you’ll want to rinse them (I use regular tap water for rinsing), and add them to a fresh jar of sugar/molasses water.
 You can tell by tasting it after the first 24-48 hours–if the brew still tastes sweet, you can let it ferment for another day or two, before bottling it for the second ferment.

 Kefir Management: When I’m getting bogged down with extra kefir, I throw out all but few tablespoons of the grains.
 It takes longer for fewer grains to eat through the sugar water.
 (The more grains you have, the more quickly they eat through a new batch of sugar water.)

 Vacation time?
 You can also slow the kefir process down by refrigerating the jar of grains, sugar, molasses and water.
 Put twice the amount of sugar and molasses in, if leaving for a week or so.
 That buys some time!
-To get the grains active again, put the jar on the counter again, and they get back to work.If the brew doesn’t taste very sweet upon return from a vacation, give the grains so fresh sugar-water to liven them back up again.
+To get the grains active again, bring the jar out of the fridge.
+Drain off the old liquid into a fermenting bottle, and give the grains some fresh sugar-water to liven them back up.

 The grains multiply; put the extras in the compost pile, or give to a friend (or even eat them?), or just throw ’em out.
 More will be created!